FedeCarollo/CI2025_lab2/README.md

 **Evolutionary Strategy**: Computationally more expensive but generally produces better solutions than HC, especially with careful parameter tuning.
 The population-based approach allows exploration of multiple search directions simultaneously, leading to more robust performance across diverse problem instances.

 ### Quality of solutions

 A key observation is that evolutionary solutions improve only marginally over greedy initialization.
 This is likely because:

 - Greedy initialization already produces solutions very close to local optima
 - The search space contains many local optima, making significant improvement difficult
 - Random initialization, conversely, benefits substantially more from the evolutionary process, showing the value of ES when good initialization is unavailable

 This suggests that greedy solutions are exceptionally strong starting points, and the evolutionary strategy's main advantage lies in its consistency and robustness rather than dramatic improvements over a single well-initialized solution.

+### Best solutions

+By running multiple instances of the same problems I found better results than those reported in `tsp_best_solutions.csv`

 ### Computational trade-offs

 While better solutions could theoretically be obtained through:

 - Increased iterations per solver
 - Finer-grained parameter grids
 - More extensive problem coverage
 - Hybrid approaches combining HC and ES

 The computational cost becomes prohibitive when scaling across many problems and parameter combinations.

 The current testing framework represents a practical balance between solution quality and computational feasibility on available hardware.

 ### Testing and experimentation

 The notebook contains dedicated cells at the bottom for independent testing of any solver configuration.
 Users can:

 - Load individual problems and test custom solvers
 - Configure arbitrary parameter sets
 - Run focused single experiments with immediate feedback
 - Visualize results in real-time without re-running the full benchmark suite

 ## Collaborations

 I shared some ideas at the start of the laboratory with

 - Davide Carletto s339425
 - Alessandro Benvenuti s343748